joshkent94/Portfolio-Project/README.md

 * [Contact](#contact)

 ## General info
 This is the first project I've created.
 It's intended to be a JavaScript app that randomly generates a CrossFit related message.
-It's a part of the Codecademy full stack development course.
+The message is made up of three sections; who the message relates to, what the message relates to, and the final 'favourite' declaration.
+It forms part of the Codecademy full-stack development course.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)

 ## Technologies
 * Javascript ES6
+* VSCode
+* Git versioning

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.